JetBrains/kotlin-web-site/pages/docs/reference/experimental.md

 To set the desired level, specify the `level` parameter of the `@RequiresOptIn` annotation.

-Additionally, you can provide a `message` to inform API users about specical conditition of using the API.
+Additionally, you can provide a `message` to inform API users about special condition of using the API.
 The compiler will show it to users that use the API without opt-in.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>